I don’t want people to see me go into a Downward Dog pose at the airport and think I’m trying to grab their attention.

 Bring your hands behind you.
 Interlace the fingers and clasp hands together, keeping elbows bent first.
 Then, try to straighten both hands back and down first (think of extending your hands to be long), before squeezing your shoulders even tighter in order to lift the hands higher, outstretched.
 Hold for a few breaths before gently releasing.

 Seated upright on a chair, spine long, lift your right leg up with the knee bent, flex that ankle (keep it flexed) and stack right ankle over your left leg, over the knee.
-Think of gently pushing the right knee -> downwards, in the direction of the floor.
+Think of gently pushing the right knee downwards towards the direction of the floor.